Breakfast Donuts

 - 1 teaspoon vanilla extract

-- 6 tablespoon drippy almond butter can sub for any nut butter
+- 6 tablespoons almond butter can sub for any nut or seed butter

 Instructions

-- In a large mixing bowl, add the dry ingredients and mix well.
+- In a large mixing bowl, add the oat flour, coconut sugar, baking powder, cinnamon, and salt, and mix well.

-- In a small bowl, whisk the milk, vanilla extract and egg/flax egg.
+- In a small bowl, whisk the milk, vanilla extract, and egg/flax egg.
 Pour into the dry mixture.
-Add the melted nut butter and mix very well until a batter is formed.
+Add the almond butter and mix until a batter is formed.

-- Transfer the batter to the greased doughnut pan.
-Bake for 20-30 minutes, or until golden brown on top and a toothpick comes on clean.
+- Transfer the batter to the greased donut pan.
+Bake for 18 to 20 minutes, or until golden brown on top and a toothpick comes out mostly clean.
 Remove from oven and let sit in the pan for 5 minutes before transferring to a wire rack to cool completely.
 Once cooled, frost.

 Notes